No Result

 When to file an amended return

 Don’t wait!
 File the amendment when you discover the error.
 You’ll have to complete a separate amendment for each year if you need to amend more than one year’s tax return.
 Filers don’t have forever to amend a tax return.
-But you generally have three years to amend your tax return.
-In cases where you paid tax after you filed your original return, you only have two years to amend.
+You generally must file Form 1040-X within three years of the date you filed your original return or within two years of the date you paid the tax (whichever is later).

 If you discover you missed a tax credit for several years, you generally can only amend returns for the prior three years to claim a tax refund.
 For example, you realized you qualified for the Earned Income Tax Credit (EITC) but didn’t take it.
 The EITC is a refundable tax credit.
 So even if you owed no taxes, you could file an amendment and claim a tax refund.